-Our own definition at UNC has evolved since we published our first report The Rise of a New Media Baron and the Emerging Threat of News Deserts in 2016.
+Our own definition of “news desert” at UNC has evolved since we published our first report The Rise of a New Media Baron and the Emerging Threat of News Deserts in 2016.
 In that report, we noted that with the pullout of metro papers from rural areas and the consolidation occurring in the broadcast industry, local newspapers are increasingly the prime – if not sole – source of credible news and information about major issues in a community.

 We also highlighted the significant diminishment in quality and quantity of news that occurs as a result of financial constraints on the industry and the rise of newspapers owned by investment entities, such as hedge funds and private equity firms.
 Many newspapers have become ghosts of their former selves, both in terms of the quality and quantity of their editorial content and the reach of their readership.